almayor/correct-me/README.md

 ## Running the application

 You can run the application either with `stack` or using `docker-compose`.
-The API can be accessed at `localhost:8080`.
+The API can be accessed at `localhost:8080` or at whatever host/port is specified in `config.toml`.

 ### Build manually